philterd/philter/docs/docs/api_and_sdks/api.md

 ## SDKs

-The Philter [SDKs](sdks.md) provide convenient methods for using Philter's API methods for various programming languages.
+The Philter [Java SDK](sdks.md) provides convenient methods for using Philter's API.
+For other languages, generate a client from the OpenAPI specification above.
+See [Client SDKs](sdks.md) for more information.